Best smartwatches for battery life 2024

 Some reports require Withings+ sub

-I'm currently reviewing the Withings ScanWatch 2, but even though I haven't written up my thoughts yet, it's not hard to summarize my thoughts.
-It barely uses any battery per day, it tracks a ton of health data, and it keeps things simple, using its tiny OLED display portion to show a little information at a time.
+I'm currently reviewing the Withings ScanWatch 2, but even though I haven't written up my thoughts, it's not hard to summarize them.
+It barely uses any battery per day, tracks a ton of health data, and keeps things simple, using its tiny OLED display portion to show a little information at a time.

-Many of the best smartwatches for battery life are, to put it bluntly, ugly; they're basic squircles or thick plastic behemoths.
-The ScanWatch 2 isn't what you'd call light, but its stainless steel chassis and traditional watch hands have an old-timey appeal.
-It blends in as a more traditional watch, so you can wear it and forget about it.
+To put it bluntly, many of the best smartwatches for battery life are ugly; they're basic squircles or thick plastic behemoths.
+The ScanWatch 2 isn't what you'd call light, but its stainless steel chassis and traditional watch hands have a classic charm.
+It blends in as a more classic watch and seamlessly integrates into your daily routine.

-During its 30-day battery span, you'll get data on your heart rate, heart rhythm, blood oxygen, breathing rate, sleep quality, and skin temperature, with FDA-approved accuracy for its active ECG readings for AFib.
-Many of our other top picks track the same data, but only the ScanWatch 2 has 24/7 skin temp data for health insights.
+During its 30-day battery span, you'll get data on your heart rate, heart rhythm, blood oxygen, breathing rate, sleep quality, and skin temperature, with FDA-approved precision for its active ECG readings for AFib.
+Several of our other recommended options track the same data, but only the ScanWatch 2 has 24/7 skin temperature data for health insights.

-You may not hit 30 days exactly if you regularly work out (because of the always-active display) or enable every health tracking tool like blood oxygen, but you'll get darn close.
+You may not hit 30 days precisely if you regularly work out (because of the always-active display) or enable every health tracking tool like blood oxygen, but you'll get close.

-Alternative: The Garmin Instinct Crossover has a traditional fitness watch look with hands that move to the 3-9 spots to make room for notifications, and it lasts 28 days (or 70 if you pay for solar) per charge.
-That said, we have plenty of thick, data-packed watches on this list, so I figured Withings offered better variety.
+Alternative: The Garmin Instinct Crossover has a classic fitness watch look with hands that move to the 3-9 spots to make room for notifications, and it lasts 28 days (or 70 if you pay for solar) per charge.
+We have plenty of thick, data-packed watches on this list, so I figured Withings offered better variety.

 Swipe to scroll horizontally